SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 # arguments

-»⟮Argument relationships⟯« (my term) is ⟮the relationships⟯ ⟮＿verbal arguments＿⟯ ⟮c-;can have⟯ ⟮to their verb⟯.
+»⟮Argument relationships⟯« (my term) is ⟮the relationships⟯ ⟮＿verblikeal arguments＿⟯ ⟮c-;can have⟯ ⟮to their verblike⟯.
+A verblike (my definition) is something that takes verblikeal arguments in the typical ways and (thus?) can become a predicate (narrow).
-»⟮A verbal argument⟯« is ⟮＿an argument＿⟯ ⟮of a verb⟯.
+»⟮A verblikeal argument⟯« is ⟮＿an argument＿⟯ ⟮of a verblike⟯.
+⟮＿verblikeal arguments＿⟯ are ⟮most commonly⟯ ⟮DPs/NPs⟯ or ⟮＿complement clauses＿⟯.
-I will call the ⟮max. three⟯ ⟮＿verbal arguments＿⟯ of verbs with ⟮c_;＿valencies＿⟯ ⟮c_-;1-3⟯ ⟮A1, A2, A3⟯.
+I will call the ⟮max. three⟯ ⟮＿verblikeal arguments＿⟯ of verblikes with ⟮c_;＿valencies＿⟯ ⟮c_-;1-3⟯ ⟮A1, A2, A3⟯.
-In my notation for ＿verbal arguments＿, ⟮A1 - A3⟯ is ⟮a logical/conceptual ordering⟯ that⟮ does not have to be⟯ ⟮realized in word order⟯.
+In my notation for ＿verblikeal arguments＿, ⟮A1 - A3⟯ is ⟮a logical/conceptual ordering⟯ that⟮ does not have to be⟯ ⟮realized in word order⟯.
-»⟮The subject⟯« is ⟮A1 of any verb⟯.
+»⟮The subject⟯« is ⟮A1 of any verblike⟯.
-»⟮The object(s)⟯« are ⟮A2 - An of any verb⟯.
+»⟮The object(s)⟯« are ⟮A2 - An of any verblike⟯.

 ## !thematic roles (under the active voice)

 Typically ⟮A1 (and thus ＿the subject＿)⟯ is ⟮＿the agent＿⟯.
-In cases of ⟮＿intransitive verbs＿⟯, ⟮A1⟯ ⟮may also frequently⟯ be ⟮＿the experiencer＿⟯.
+In cases of ⟮＿intransitive verblikes＿⟯, ⟮A1⟯ ⟮may also frequently⟯ be ⟮＿the experiencer＿⟯.
 Typically, ⟮A2 (if extant)⟯ is ⟮＿the patient＿⟯.
 Typically, ⟮A3 (if extant)⟯ is ⟮＿the theme＿⟯.

-## counting verbal arguments
+## counting verblikeal arguments

-⟮＿Verbs＿⟯ have ⟮0 or more：number⟯ ⟮＿verbal arguments＿⟯.
+⟮＿verblikes＿⟯ have ⟮0 or more：number⟯ ⟮＿verblikeal arguments＿⟯.
-»⟮Valency⟯« is ⟮the amount of⟯ ⟮＿verbal arguments＿ a ＿verb＿ has⟯.
+»⟮Valency⟯« is ⟮the amount of⟯ ⟮＿verblikeal arguments＿ a ＿verblike＿ has⟯.
-»⟮Transitivity⟯« is ⟮the amount of⟯ ⟮non-subject verbal arguments a verb has⟯.
+»⟮Transitivity⟯« is ⟮the amount of⟯ ⟮non-subject verblikeal arguments a verblike has⟯.
 ⟮Valency⟯ = ⟮Transitivity⟯ ⟮+ 1⟯
-»⟮An ambitransitive verb⟯« is a verb with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numerals are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.
+»⟮An ambitransitive verblike⟯« is a verblike with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numerals are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.

 ## morphosyntactic alignment